Implementing an agentic AI security structure in the UK

 • Use adversarial testing.
 Feed malicious prompts and malformed data to agents and measure responses.

-• Continuous validation: run decision audits on a rolling sample of actions.
+• Run decision audits on a rolling sample of actions.
 If drift exceeds thresholds, withdraw production access.

-• Post-incident forensics: capture memory and filesystem snapshots from the agent host and preserve model and prompt state.
-That speeds root-cause analysis.
+• After an incident, capture memory and filesystem snapshots from the agent host and preserve model and prompt state.
+That speeds up root-cause analysis.